bluesky-social/atproto-website/content/community/groups.md

 - [Bluesky API Touchers](https://discord.gg/3srmDsHSZJ), a Discord server for developers
 - [Web0.club](https://www.web0.club/), a club for people interested in building on the open web
 - [Bluesky NYC Community](https://www.meetup.com/bluesky-nyc/), a Meetup group for the Bluesky community in the NYC area
+- [bluesky-jp](https://github.com/bluesky-jp), a Guide creation and translation group for the Bluesky community in the Japan